To achieve net zero carbon emissions, we need to improve energy efficiency amongst the 5.7m SMEs across the UK.

 Energy Systems Catapult will be providing arbnco with Business Model Innovation support to find a sustainable model that facilitates investment in energy efficiency retrofit/refurbishment projects by SMEs in the UK.

 Small and medium-sized enterprises (SMEs) account for 99% of businesses in the UK and are responsible for over 50% of energy use.

 The Department for Business, Energy and Industrial Strategy launched the Boosting Access for SMEs to Energy Efficiency (BASEE) competition to accelerate the growth of the energy services market for SMEs by driving down transaction costs and promoting third party investment in small-scale energy efficiency projects.
 BASEE is making available £6m of funding for innovative, scalable business models or solutions that facilitate investment for small energy efficiency retrofit/refurbishment projects in commercial and industrial buildings in the UK.

 arbnco is a building modelling and simulation company, based in Glasgow, that uses pioneering technology to manage Indoor Environmental Quality, scope energy efficiency retrofit, assess renewable deployment and stress-test building design for climate change.

-Active across multiple sectors, arbnco are a leading software providers to the UK real estate market, enabling some of the world’s largest property investors to make better and quicker decisions regarding the performance and regulatory compliance of commercial property.
+Active across multiple sectors, arbnco are a leading software provider to the UK real estate market, enabling some of the world’s largest property investors to make better and quicker decisions regarding the performance and regulatory compliance of commercial property.

 Arbnco’s Digital Energy Efficiency Platform (DEEP) is aiming to eliminate the common barriers SMEs face in tackling energy efficiency, such as high upfront and transactional costs, economies of scale and difficulties accessing finance.